 The iDod fact sheets will be provided free of charge.
 We will be continually working to improve the iDod request form and site.
 If you are interested in supporting the Institute for Immigration Research, please email firstname.lastname@example.org.

 6) Posting on the IIR website

-The IIR generally makes all completed iDod fact sheets publicly available by posting them on our website, iir.gmu.edu.
+The IIR generally makes all completed iDod fact sheets and spreadsheets publicly available by posting them on our website, iir.gmu.edu.
 In some cases, with permission from the requester, we will post the names of individuals and organizations who have utilized iDod services.
 If you do not want your fact sheet or the name of your institution posted, please contact us.

 Data in each fact sheet will be accessed, combined, and analyzed by the iDod Team, but the original datasets were provided by the IPUMS-USA, University of Minnesota, www.ipums.org, and the U.S. Census Bureau Tigerline Files.

 Terms Transferred from IPUMS:

 : All persons are granted a limited license to use these data, but you may not charge a fee for the data if you distribute it to others.